History of Wrocław: Poland

 The rebuilt town adopted Magdeburg rights in 1262 and, at the end of the 13th century joined the Hanseatic League.
 The expanded town was around 60 hectares in size and the new Main Market Square (Rynek), which was covered with timber-framed houses, became the new centre of the town.
 The original foundation, Ostrów Tumski, was now the religious centre.
 In 1273, Piwnica Świdnicka, one of the oldest still operating restaurants in Europe, was opened.
 With the ongoing Ostsiedlung the Polish Piast dynasty dukes remained in control of the region, however, their influence declined continuously as the self-administration rights of the city council increased.
 German historian Norbert Conrads writes that they adopted the German language and culture and became Germanized in the 13th century.
 Wrocław – despite the beginnings of Germanization – remained in close union with the Polish church, and local Piasts remained active in Polish politics, while Polish was still used in the court as late as the 14th century.
 Rather, the Silesian Piasts had a carefully planned Germanization policy, whose aim was not necessarily to join the Holy Roman Empire.

+The main source of the city's prosperity was trade between Poland and Ruthenia and Western Europe, and crafts also contributed to the city's wealth.

 During much of the Middle Ages, Wrocław was ruled by Dukes of the Piast dynasty.
 In 1335 the last Piast Duke of Wrocław, Henry VI the Good, died.
 With the Treaty of Trentschin the city passed to John of Luxembourg, who fought a war with Casimir the Great over Silesia.
 John died while fighting in France and the war ended inconclusively.
 The issue was resolved only in 1372 by an agreement between Charles IV of Luxembourg and Louis I of Hungary; and while the city lost political ties to the Polish state, it remained connected to Poland by religious links and the existence of Polish population within it.
 Jan Długosz described the foreign rule over Wrocław as unlawful and expressed his hope that it would eventually return to Poland.